 In addition, there are three subtypes of ADHD: predominantly inattentive type, predominantly hyperactive-impulsive type, and combined-type which is a combination of the first two types.
 Combined-type is the most common type of ADHD.

 While there is no cure for ADHD, it can be managed and controlled.
-ADHD treatments include ADHD medications, ADD natural remedies, ADHD diet, ADHD behavioral modification, neurofeedback for ADHD, and adult ADHD coaching.
+ADHD treatments include ADHD medications, ADD natural remedies, ADHD coaching, ADHD diet, ADHD behavioral modification, and neurofeedback for ADHD.